šŸš§ This is a working draft and will change often. Do not cite!

 The ā€˜imagesā€™ of articles you download from the web interface are actually HTML pages with embedded images.
 The embedded images themselves are often sliced up to fit on a page, and thereā€™s no straightforward way of putting them back together.
 This means thereā€™s no point trying to download images by duplicating what the web interface does.
 Fortunately, thereā€™s an alternative.

-As described above, itā€™s possible the extract the positional coordinates of an article from the web interface.
+As described above, itā€™s possible to extract the positional coordinates of an article from the web interface.
 Itā€™s also possible to download a high-resolution image of a page.
 By putting the two together you can crop an article image from the full page.
 This method is fully documented in the GLAM Workbench.

 Save words as images#